 As always, listen to your team.
 If a marketer shares with a manager that HubSpot duties are getting too big to bear, make sure to take something else off their plate, or look to hire.

-Can my HubSpot specialist take on other duties as well?
+Can my HubSpot admin take on other duties as well?

 Most likely, yes.